Dallinger/Griduniverse/README.md

 the hierarchy can spread to lower colors, but not vice versa.
 Default is False.

+### identity_signaling

+If True, a player can toggle whether or not their identity is visible to others.
+Defaults to False.

+### identity_starts_visible

+If True, a player's identity is shown when the game starts.
+Defaults to False.

+### use_identicons

+If True, players will be identified using unique icons.
+Defaults to False.

 ### walls_visible

 Whether the maze walls, if any, are visible.
 Defaults to True.